Alberne/apache-seatunnel/docs/en/connector-v2/source/Http.md

 #### 2. CursorPagination
 the `pageing.page_type` parameter must be set to `CursorPagination`.
 `cursor_field` is the field name of the cursor in the request parameters.
-`cursor_response_field` is the field name of the cursor field in the response data, this value is then passed as the value of the `cursor_field` parameter in the next request.
+`cursor_response_field` is the field name denotes the name of the pagination token field in the response data, we should add this to add pageing fields into request.
 ````hocon

 source {